rust-math/intel-mkl-src/README.md

 fftw-sys = { version = "0.4", features = ["intel-mkl"] }
 ```

-## Find system MKL libraries
+## How to find system MKL libraries

-This crate will download archive from AWS S3 `rust-intel-mkl` bucket if no MKL library installed by other way, e.g. [apt]/[yum].
-`intel-mkl-src` seeks MKL in following manner:
+This crate seeks system MKL libraries, e.g. installed by [apt], [yum], or official manual installer, as following manner:

 - Check `${OUT_DIR}` where previous build has downloaded
 - Seek using [pkg-config] crate